Health-Informatics-UoN/carrot-transform/work-me.md

 - for v2
     - [x] get an integration test
         - there's only one option
+    - [ ] get .tsv files for the integration test
     - [ ] make it work with v2's folder variant
     - [ ] get v2's trino/postgresql variants working with the API interfaces
     - [x] check if v2 test(s) can be "normalised" to work like this?